fedora-infra/anitya/docs/user-guide.rst

 Pre-release filter
 ------------------

-Sometimes the recognition of stable and unstable versions by :ref:`version-scheme` isn't working for the project and in this field you can specify strings that will be considered as unstable release.
+Anitya will attempt recognition of stable and unstable versions for projects using :ref:`version schemes <version-scheme>`.
+Sometimes recognition may not work for a project and in this field a user can specify strings that will be considered as unstable release.

 For example, if the project's version are: ``1.2alpha``, you can set the pre-release filter to ``alpha`` to tell Anitya to treat this release as unstable.

 You can specify multiple filters by separating them by ``;``.
 For example ``alpha;beta`` will mark versions with ``alpha`` and ``beta`` as unstable.

+For projects using odd-numbered versions for development releases, the filter pattern ``!odds[:n]`` can be used to help identify development releases as pre-releases.
+For projects which use an odd minor version to identify development releases, a filter ``!odds`` can be used (e.g. versions ``1.0`` and ``1.2`` is considered a stable version, where ``1.1`` is considered a pre-release version).
+For projects which use a different field as a marker for old versions, an offset value (``n``) can be provided.
+For example, the filter ``!odds:2`` can be used to configure an odd micro version to identify development releases (e.g. versions ``1.0.4`` and ``1.0.6`` is considered a stable version, where ``1.0.5`` is considered a pre-release version).

 .. note::
    This filter is applied after recognition of unstable versions by :ref:`version-scheme`.